ibm-cloud-docs/openwhisk/deploy_templates.md

 ## Deploying the Upload Image template
 {: #cos-upload-image}

-The Upload Image template creates a web action that allows you to upload an image to an {{site.data.keyword.cos_short_notm}} bucket though a small interface.
+The Upload Image template creates a web action that allows you to upload an image to an {{site.data.keyword.cos_short_notm}} bucket through a small interface.
 The template then retrieves the image as a thumbnail and displays it on the web action's interface.

 To deploy the template: